cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           (double[] Quotient, double[] Remainder) Deconv(double[] Polynomial, double[] Divisor) (Complex[] Quotient, Complex[] Remainder) Deconv(Complex[] Polynomial, Complex[] Divisor)
-   Param:
+   Parameters:
+       Polynomial:
-      | Polynomial:  The coefficients of the dividend polynomial (numerator).
+                  The coefficients of the dividend polynomial (numerator).
+       Divisor:
-      | Divisor:  The coefficients of the divisor polynomial (denominator).
+               The coefficients of the divisor polynomial (denominator).
    Returns:
        A tuple containing two arrays:
           - Quotient: The coefficients of the quotient polynomial.